betheden/hebrew-grammar/content/participle_passive.rst

 Summary
 -------

-In Biblical Hebrew, a participle is a verbal noun that can function as a verb (or verbal complement), an adjective, or a noun.
+In Biblical Hebrew, a participle is a non-finite verbal form that takes the same endings as adjectives and can appear in either the construct state or the absolute state.
+A participle can function as a verb (or verbal complement), an adjective, or a noun.
 The passive participle most often functions as an attributive adjective or predicate adjective.